Amey-Thakur/DIGITAL-LOGIC-DESIGN-AND-ANALYSIS-AND-DIGITAL-SYSTEM-LAB/README.md

 ### Repository Purpose

 This repository represents a curated collection of study materials, reference books, question papers, and personal preparation notes compiled during my academic journey.
-The primary motivation for creating and maintaining this archive is simple yet profound: to preserve knowledge for continuous learning and future reference.
+The primary motivation for creating and maintaining this archive is simple yet profound: **to preserve knowledge for continuous learning and future reference**.

 As I progress in my career, I recognize that digital logic fundamentals remain essential for understanding computer architecture, embedded systems, and hardware-software interfaces.
 This repository serves as my intellectual reference point: a resource I can return to for relearning concepts, reviewing methodologies, and strengthening understanding when needed.